YouHaveTrouble/minecraft-optimization/concepts-for-dummies.md

 > Imagine you have a job where you work 12 hours a day.
 The other 12 hours of the day someone else comes in to do that job. the two of you alternate days and nights.
   If things go smoothly, you end your days within your allotted time, or earlier.
 On bad days you have to stay late and work overtime until the job is finished.
 Same applies for the night time worker.
   Oversleep is what happens when you wake up and go to work at your regularly scheduled time, but you have to sit and wait for the night time employee to finish their overtime, because they didnt finish their work.
-  It sounds silly, i know.
-Like, why cant you both just work at the same time to finish the job quicker, or why cant you just take over.
-Thats what would happen in real life, but in computing its a little trickier to do that.
+  It sounds silly, I know.
+Like, why can't you both just work at the same time to finish the job quicker, or why can't you just take over.
+That's what would happen in real life, but in computing it's a little trickier to do that.
 So they dont.
 One has to wait for the other to finish before they can start.

-Doing things asynchronously isn't always better, and is not magical solution to every problem.
+Doing things asynchronously isn't always better, and it's not a magical solution to every problem.
 In some cases doing things async can even hurt performance.
 Consider another analogy, also based on [BillyGalbreath's](https://github.com/BillyGalbreath) analogy:

 ### Async programming